Counseling and Student Affairs

 The School Counseling Program provides opportunities to develop essential competencies for School Counseling professionals within the Commonwealth of Kentucky.
 This 36-hour program leads to the Master of Arts in Education degree and provisional certification for School Counselors in all grade levels, primary through grade twelve.
-For specific information on the steps in the application process see our admissions page.
-Applications are accepted for individuals who are either certified as teachers or are not certified as teachers.
+We are no longer accepting applications to this program.

 The Master of Arts in Education degree in Student Affairs is designed to prepare students to obtain entry and mid-level student affairs professional positions.
 Through a theory-based yet applications-oriented program, students gain necessary skills and competencies to succeed in a variety of student affairs units and postsecondary settings.
 The Counseling and Student Affairs faculty comprised of academics and practitioners cultivate active partnerships with student affairs professionals to provide a living learning laboratory for student professional development.
 Program content covers three broad areas: theoretical foundations, professional practice, and administrative effectiveness.
 Individual students are also provided with opportunities to focus on specific content areas which may be of particular interest.

 The Department of Counseling and Student Affairs offers Joint Undergraduate-Master’s Programs (JUMP) in

-Undergraduate students in good standing (must have a GPA of 2.75 or above) can apply to either program and may count 12 graduate hours towards both their undergraduate and graduate degree.
+Undergraduate students in good standing (must have a GPA of 3.00 or above) can apply to either program and may count 12 graduate hours towards both their undergraduate and graduate degree.
 Students are eligible to apply if they have at least 60 undergraduate hours completed but no more than 100 undergraduate hours completed.